 History of PERT Charts

-PERT in project management has been around for a while, but it was, in fact, developed by the U.S. Navy.
+The Program Evaluation and Review Technique (PERT) has been around for a while in project management, but it was, in fact, developed by the U.S. Navy.
 In 1957, the Special Projects Office created the PERT chart to assist in its Polaris nuclear submarine project.

-Since then, the Program Evaluation and Review Technique found a home in all manner of industries and even in the 1968 Winter Olympics in Grenoble.
+Since then, project managers have used the Program Evaluation and Review Technique in all manner of industries and even in the 1968 Winter Olympics in Grenoble.

 PERT diagrams and the critical path method came about at roughly the same time, growing from the scientific management founded by Frederick Taylor, also called Taylorism, which was later refined by Henry Ford.
 But the use of the term critical path comes from DuPont, which developed the method also in the late 1950s.

-The PERT chart is a tool that helps plan and schedule.
+The PERT chart is a tool that helps project managers plan and schedule.
 ProjectManager.com helps you take that PERT chart and apply it to managing your whole project with our online Gantt chart.
 It plans, schedules and works through the execution of the project.
-Our Gantt gives you control over every aspect of your schedule, from placing milestones, assigning team members and linking dependencies.
+Our Gantt chart gives you control over every aspect of your schedule, from placing milestones, assigning team members and linking task dependencies.

 We easily link all four types of task dependencies — finish-to-start, finish-to-finish, start-to-finish and start-to-finish — so you can avoid bottlenecks later in the project.

 Unlike a PERT chart, our Gantt chart isn’t static.
 No matter how good your estimations, there will always be issues that pop up in a project.
 You can prepare for risk and mitigate it, but often the schedule will have to adapt to keep you on time.
 We have drag-and-drop editing to quickly and easily change start and due dates, which is then reflected throughout the software.